McCombs School of Business: Facilities

 The McCombs School of Business is located in the heart of the University of Texas at Austin campus.
 The majority of the McCombs School is housed in a three-building complex called the George Kozmetsky Center for Business Education, named after philanthropist and former College of Business Administration dean, George Kozmetsky, at the intersection of 21st and Speedway Streets.
 The McCombs School is bordered by Waggener Hall (the former home of the College of Business Administration) to the North, Gregory Gymnasium, and E. P. Schoch Building (one of the last overseen by campus master planner Paul Cret) to the East and is adjacent to Perry–Castañeda Library to the south.

 The Business-Economics Building (now the College of Business Administration Building), opened in January 1962.
 It was the largest classroom structure on campus when it was built and housed the first escalator on campus.
 Today, it is home to the undergraduate programs at the McCombs School and the Bureau of Business Research.
 The building faces Speedway Street and unlike the majority of surrounding Mediterranean Revival Style architecture structures, most of the building is faced with brick.

-In March 1976, Graduate School of Business Building opened next to the existing building facing 21st Street.
+In March 1976, the Graduate School of Business Building opened next to the existing building facing 21st Street.
 Since its inception, the addition to the College of Business Administration Building houses the separate graduate MBA program.
 The addition was constructed in a rhombus shape to protect a grove of trees on the north side of the building.

 Located on the southwest corner of the UT campus, the AT&T Executive Education and Conference Center is a multi-function complex and hotel.
 The facility has multiple sized classrooms and breakout rooms, a 300-seat amphitheater, ballroom, three restaurants, and 297 hotel rooms.
 The center hosts all of the executive education programs for the McCombs School, including the Texas Executive Education and evening MBA programs.
 It is the first building to be built to the U.S. Green Building Council's LEED Silver certification standards on campus.

 A statue titled "The Family Group" by sculptor, and former UT College of Fine Arts professor, Charles Umlauf sits in the middle of McCombs Plaza at the southern entrance of the GSB Building.

-In August 2012, the University of Texas System Board of Regents approved a proposal for a new $155 million, 458,000-square-foot Graduate Business Education Center to serve MBA, M.S, and upper level undergraduate courses.
-Located across from the AT&T Executive Education and Conference Center, the new state-of-the-art building opened March 2018.
+In August 2012, the University of Texas System Board of Regents approved a proposal for a new $155 million, 458,000-square-foot Graduate Business Education Center to serve MBA, M.S., and upper-level undergraduate courses.
+Located across from the AT&T Executive Education and Conference Center, the new state-of-the-art building opened in March 2018.
 This facility is called Robert B. Rowling Hall.
 Rowling Hall was completed in early 2018 and features five above ground floors and six below ground floors for parking.
 The building was designed by Jacobs and Ennead Architects.